dedis/cothority/app/conode/README.md

 ## Participate in the EPFL CoNode Cluster

-In order to participate in the EPFL CoNode project follow the setup steps as described above using either the `start-conode.sh` script or the `conode` binary directly.
+In order to participate in the EPFL CoNode project, follow the setup steps as described above using either the `start-conode.sh` script or the `conode` binary directly.
 Please send your `key.pub` file to dev.dedis@epfl.ch and wait until we have validated your instance.
 For that make sure that your CoNode is available for at least 24 hours under the IP address and port specified in `key.pub`.
 Once we have verified your CoNode, we will send you the configuration file `config.toml`.
 Copy that to the folder of your `conode` binary, shutdown the validation-mode and restart CoNode in running-mode.
 Now your CoNode is configured and you can `stamp` files through the EPFL CoNode cluster.

 ## Setup Your Own CoNode Cluster